 The Hyde Park Barracks Museum is located within walking distance of the Art Gallery of New South Wales and the Royal Botanic Garden.
 Should you decide to arrive by public transit, there are two train stations – St James and Martin Place – and multiple bus stops in the immediate area.
 Travelers can also take a ferry to Circular Quay, which is less than a mile north of the museum.
 There is no public parking offered at the property, but limited street parking and garage spaces are available near Hyde Park and the Royal Botanic Gardens.

-Open daily from 10 a.m. to 5 p.m. (excluding Christmas Day and Good Friday), the Hyde Park Barracks Museum costs AU$10 (about $7.50) for adults and AU$5 ($4) for children to enter.
-However, a family ticket, which saves a group with two adults and two children AU$10 on their entrance fee, is available for AU$20 ($15).
+The Hyde Park Barracks Museum is open daily from 10 a.m. to 5 p.m. (excluding Christmas Day and Good Friday).
+Museum entrance costs AU$24 (about $16.50) for adults and AU$16 (around $11) for children ages 5 to 15 to enter; children 4 and younger enter for free.
 Admission fees are included for those with a Sydney Museums Pass.
 Restrooms, a small cafe and a gift shop are also located on the museum grounds.
 For more information, visit the museum's website.